 The walkway adjacent to The Treasury building will also be enhanced as a cycle path integrated with the surrounding network proposed by the Urban Redevelopment Authority.
 A proposal to include a bike café in the main atrium to promote healthy living in the community will encourage cyclists to enter Funan.

 The retail interiors layout was developed around the concept of "Passion Clusters".
-The “Tree of Life” becomes a stacked vertical window to showcase and express the activities taking place in the Passion Clusters.
+The “Tree of Life”, a multi-level structure, becomes a stacked vertical window to showcase and express the activities taking place in the Passion Clusters.

-“Passion Clusters” concept includes incubator spaces where new to market or up and coming retailers showcase their designs; experimental spaces which offer innovative product or new concepts; as well as community spaces which provide environments to foster connections and collaborations These clusters form the driving concept of the spacial organisation of space.
+The “Passion Clusters” concept includes incubator spaces where new-to-market or up-and-coming retailers showcase their designs; experimental spaces which offer innovative products or new concepts; as well as community spaces which provide environments to foster connections and collaborations.
+These clusters form the driving concept of the spacial organisation of space.

-“The Tree of Life” is Funan’s design centrepiece, will be the ‘go-to destination' for the cities Maker Communities.
-Extending from Basement 2 to Level 4, the multi- level structure supports a variety of open spaces and studios that promote new forms of retail, experimentation and social learning.
+“The Tree of Life” is Funan’s design centrepiece.
+It will be the ‘go-to destination' for the cities maker communities.
+Extending from Basement 2 to Level 4, this wood-and-steel structure supports a variety of open spaces and studios that promote new forms of retail, experimentation and social learning.